sunfounder/Summary-of-Fun-Projects/docs/source/arduino/stacker_blocks.rst

 Course Introduction
 ------------------------

-In this lesson, you’ll learn how to use a OLED Display Module, a Joystick Module with the Arduino R4 UNO to create a brick breaker game.
+In this lesson, you’ll learn how to use a MAX7219 Dot Matrix Module, a button with the Arduino R4 UNO to create a stacker blocks game.

-The LCD will display the game screen, and players can use the joystick to control the gameplay in the brick breaker game.
+The MAX7219 Dot Matrix Module will display the game, and players can use the button to control the gameplay in the stacker blocks game.

 .. raw:: html